 The identity collectives provide students with the opportunity to talk together about identity and diversity issues both within their specific communities and in inter-group dialogues.
 Each collective group is facilitated by trained faculty, staff, and students.
-The following are identity collectives focused on gender- and sexuality-based identities; the names listed below are the facilitators for the Fall 2015 semester:
+The following are identity collectives focused on gender- and sexuality-based identities; the names listed below are the facilitators for the Spring 2018 semester:

 Trans Identity Collective (TrIC)